Artem13327/1.5-GDPS/README.md

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

-Cvolton for making this server software in the first place, epic stuff dude
+Cvolton for making this server software in the first place, epic stuff dude https://github.com/Cvolton/GMDprivateServer GNU General Public License v3.0

 Top Week ingame made possible by Absolute